A Guide to California RBS Training (Responsible Beverage Service)

 Alcohol becomes the center of any celebration or grief.
 But if not consumed responsibly, it also has the potential to intoxicate you.
-The duty lies on the server, establishment, and the patron to responsibly consume alcoholic drinks in the recommended quantities.
-To establish a uniform rule, Alcoholic Beverage Control (ABC) created the Responsible Beverage Service Training Program (RBSTP) under the RBS Act of 2017 to provide necessary serving skills and mitigate alcohol-related tragedies in California.
+The duty lies on the server, establishment, and patron to responsibly consume alcoholic drinks in the recommended quantities.
+To establish a uniform rule, Alcoholic Beverage Control (ABC) created the California RBS Training Program under the RBS Act of 2017 to provide necessary serving skills and mitigate alcohol-related tragedies in California.

-Let us learn more about the Responsible Beverage Service (RBS) Training.
+Let us learn more about the California RBS Training.

 - Dangers of serving alcohol to minors or intoxicated patrons